 - £203,000 for Employee Benefits Accrual.
 Employees build up an entitlement to be paid holidays as they work.
 Under the Code, the cost of providing holidays and similar benefits is required to be recognised when employees render services that increase their entitlement to future compensated absences.
-As a result, the Authority is required to accrue for any annual leave earned but not taken at 31 March each year. - £10,000 is in relation to MMI, further details are set out in the Narrative Report. - £339,000 for Termination Benefits Provision.
+As a result, the Authority is required to accrue for any annual leave earned but not taken at 31 March each year.
+This will be taken by the following 31 March. - £10,000 is in relation to MMI, further details are set out in the Narrative Report. - £339,000 for Termination Benefits Provision.
 Further details are set out in Note 30. - £2,867,000 NNDR Appeals Outstanding Provision, MSDC share, further detail is in the Collection Fund Section 4.
+The outstanding appeals will be settled via Valuation Office Agency (VOA) in future years.